 Normative moral relativism adds a prescriptive claim: we ought not to judge or interfere with the moral practices of other cultures.
 Since no moral framework is objectively superior, imposing one culture's moral standards on another is a form of cultural imperialism--an exercise of power masquerading as moral authority.

 This position often motivates calls for tolerance, cultural sensitivity, and respect for diversity.
 It opposes missionary activity, cultural intervention, and the universal application of Western moral and legal standards to non-Western societies.
+Understanding what values are and why they matter to different communities is central to this normative stance.

 What Moral Universalism Actually Claims